-- As a class, students: - ⇒ Compare the details they have noticed and marked. - $\Rightarrow$ Discuss what the details suggest to them. - ⇒ Identify any new questions they have after examining and discussing the details. - Introduce the concept of a "paraphrase," and model paraphrasing a sentence from the passage. - Individually, students draft a paraphrase of one of the details that stood out to them.
+- As a class, students: - ⇒ Compare the details they have noticed and marked. - \Rightarrow Discuss what the details suggest to them. - ⇒ Identify any new questions they have after examining and discussing the details. - Introduce the concept of a "paraphrase," and model paraphrasing a sentence from the passage. - Individually, students draft a paraphrase of one of the details that stood out to them.

+- 1- What information does the text present?

+- 2- What is described in detail?

-1-What details stand out to me as I read?
-2-What is the author thinking and saying about the topic or theme?
+- 3- What is the author saying about the topic or theme?